-The Airport operates under the requirements of a National Pollutant Discharge Elimination System (NPDES) Permit issued by the Washington State Department of Ecology.
+The Airport operates under the requirements of an individual National Pollutant Discharge Elimination System (NPDES) Permit issued by the Washington State Department of Ecology.
 The NPDES Permit imposes controls that assure that Airport industrial wastewater, industrial stormwater, and construction stormwater discharges meet applicable water quality standards.
 NPDES controls are implemented by the Airport through the Airport Stormwater Pollution Prevention Plan (SWPPP).
-Under the terms of the Permit, the Airport is responsible for all industrial and stormwater discharges originating on Airport Property.
+Under the terms of the Permit, the Airport is the sole permittee and is therefore responsible for all industrial and stormwater discharges originating on Airport Property.